Comparing invariant-mass spectroscopy of 8B with ab initio predictions: DATASETS

-In this work we make use of three data sets all collected using the Si and CsI(Tl) telescopes from the HiRA apparatus \cite{Wallace:2007} and with secondary beams provided by the Coupled Cyclotron Facility at the National Superconducting Cyclotron Laboratory at Michigan State University.
+In this work we make use of three datasets all collected using the Si and CsI(Tl) telescopes from the HiRA apparatus \cite{Wallace:2007} and with secondary beams provided by the Coupled Cyclotron Facility at the National Superconducting Cyclotron Laboratory at Michigan State University.
 All three experiments utilized a 1-mm-thick Be target and 14 HiRA Si-CsI(Tl) telescopes were arranged in the same configuration 80 cm downstream from the target covering polar angles between 2$^\circ$ to 12$^\circ$.
-In two of these data sets, $^8$B resonances are created from single-proton knockout reactions with an $E/A\approx$69-MeV $^9$C secondary beam.
-The first of these, labeled as the $^9$C(1$^{st}$) data set, was optimized for the detection of $^8$C decay products (protons and $\alpha$ particles) and signals from heavier elements saturated in the Si electronics \cite{Charity:2010,Charity:2011}.
-Thus this data set is used only for the $p$+$^3$He+$\alpha$ exit channel.
-The $^9$C beam for this data set had an intensity of 1.6$\times$10$^5$ pps and a purity of $\approx$65\%.
-In the second $^9$C data set [$^9$C(2$^{nd}$)] \cite{Brown:2014}, the electronics were upgraded to remove this limitation and the 2$p$+$^6$Li and $p$+$^7$Be exit channels were also examined.
-The $^9$C beam for this data set was similar to the first set with an intensity of 1.2$\times$10$^5$ pps and purity of $\approx$52\%.
+In two of these datasets, $^8$B resonances are created from single-proton knockout reactions with an $E/A\approx$69-MeV $^9$C secondary beam.
+The first of these, labeled the $^9$C(1st) dataset, was optimized for the detection of $^8$C decay products (protons and $\alpha$ particles) and signals from heavier elements saturated in the Si electronics \cite{Charity:2010,Charity:2011}.
+Thus this dataset is used only for the $p$+$^3$He+$\alpha$ exit channel.
+The $^9$C beam for this dataset had an intensity of 1.6$\times$10$^5$ pps and a purity of $\approx$65\%.
+In the second $^9$C dataset [$^9$C(2nd)] \cite{Brown:2014}, the electronics were upgraded to remove this limitation and the 2$p$+$^6$Li and $p$+$^7$Be exit channels were also examined.
+The $^9$C beam for this dataset was similar to the first set with an intensity of 1.2$\times$10$^5$ pps and purity of $\approx$52\%.
 However in this experiment, two of the 54 CsI(Tl) detectors did not operate.
 Unfortunately this included one of the innermost CsI(Tl) detectors, which reduced the efficiency and statistics for the $p$+$^3$He+$\alpha$ exit channel.
-Thus in the present work we show data from the $^9$C(1$^{st}$) data set for this exit channel and from the $^9$C(2$^{nd}$) data set for the other two channels.
-However, the results for the $p$+$^{3}$He+$\alpha$ exit channel are consistent in the two data sets.
+Thus in the present work we show data from the $^9$C(1st) dataset for this exit channel and from the $^9$C(2nd) dataset for the other two channels.
+However, the results for the $p$+$^{3}$He+$\alpha$ exit channel are consistent in the two datasets.